R.I.S.E. Family Resources

 |Expert Answers to Questions About Vocabulary and Comprehension|

-The Arkansas Division of Elementary and Secondary Education has prepared curriculum guides for parents or guardians of students in grades kindergarten through eighth grade.
-While these guides do not include all learning targets for the year, each grade level curriculum guide provides essential learning targets for literacy, science, math, and social studies.
-Parents may print out these guides and post them on the refrigerator or keep one in the car for road trips.
-Teachers may use these guides to provide parents with activities to work on with students at home.
+The Arkansas Division of Elementary and Secondary Education has prepared guides for parents or guardians which outline essential learning targets for students in grades K-8 for literacy, science, math, and social studies.
+Parents and guardians may print out these guides and post them on the refrigerator or keep one in the car for road trips.
+Educators may use these guides to provide parents with activities to work on with students at home.

 The curriculum guides also have companion guides which provide one or more activities for each learning target.
 View the guides: